fidesy/mirror/README.md

 # mirror
-aggregator of news and posts from multiple platforms, currently only support telegram, website: https://mirror.fidesy.xyz
+aggregator of news and posts from multiple platforms, currently only support telegram

 ## Features
 * [x] Listen to new posts from telegram and save them